MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/deployr-client-library.md

 Encodings are provided for the following classes of R object:

 -   character, integer, numeric and logical
--   Date, POSIXct and POSIXlt
+-   Date, POSIXct, and POSIXlt
 -   vector, matrix
 -   ordered, factor
 -   list, data.frame.